berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

 - The exam will cover the entirety of [Chapter 10 Binary Trees](https://canvas.instructure.com/courses/8407744).
 The exam will include a smaller amount of true/false, multiple choice, short answer questions than in the first exam, and, as before, will include 3 kata-type problems.
 You will have 2 choose two of the kata-like problems and write line-by-line Java-like pseudocode algorithms to solve them.
 Lines of pseudocode that cannot be easily translated to one single line of Java will receive minimal or no credit.

+## Day 28: Monday, March 25, 2024

+### Day 28: In class

+- Use [https://www.bing.com/chat](https://www.bing.com/chat) to generate a set of multiple choice and true/false questions for the exam.
+Discuss the questions that were generated.
+Put all good questions into [https://peerwise.cs.auckland.ac.nz/](Peerwise) using the Course ID: 27132.
+Note that getting good questions will require some prompt-engineering. **Do NOT put any questions that are unsuitable into the question bank!
+Questions that are obvious or too picky are unsuitable.**

+### Day 28: Outside of class

+- Study for the exam, E2.
+Review the readings, the Peerwise questions, and the katas.
+Ask questions in Slack if you have them.

+## Friday, March 22, 2024

+- Class cancelled due to too many students being away at conferences.
+Study for the upcoming exam by practicing on [https://leetcode.com/tag/binary-tree/](https://leetcode.com/tag/binary-tree/).

 ## Day 27: Wednesday, March 20, 2024

 ### Day 27: In class